Sunrise to Sunset: Beachfront Camping in Texas

 Ferry: Free to board the ferry that takes you on a 10-minute ride to Port Aransas.
 Ferry runs 24 hours/7 days a week.
 It may close due to weather conditions if needed.
 During the busy season it could be an hour or more wait to board the ferry.
 If you are traveling by RV or large trailer, check out the Ferry rules for weight limits.

-There were enough small waves that the kids could use their stand up paddle board to surf.
+There were enough small waves that the kids could use their stand-up paddle board to surf.
 Although they were not very successful, they enjoyed trying.

 Look how close we are to the ocean.
 We are parked on the beach!!!!!
 I was so excited to actually…be…camping….on…the…beach!!!
 I loved it!!!
 The bollards (wooden posts) let you know how close to the ocean you can camp.
 No parking is allowed by the red bollards.
-We stayed at this location for two nights.
-It was awesome to hear the waves crashing against the beach at night.
+We stayed at this location for two nights and it was awesome to hear the waves crashing against the beach at night.
 We had no problem driving on the beach and I wasn’t worried about getting stuck at all, but I do take traction boards on all my trips just in case.
 There were several entrances for getting in and out of the beach.
-There is a small grocery store, Family Center IGA, and souvenir shops close by for convenience.

 Address: 418 S Alister Street, Port Aransas.
 Hours: Sunday to Thursday 7am to 10pm, Friday and Saturday 7am to 11pm (summer hours).